Sultan-Imperial/ctDNA-Sequencing-in-HCC-TACE-Response/README.md

 This code was developed by the authors of the publication:

-* Rohini Sharma, Sultan N. Alharbi, Ksenia Ellum, Leila Motedayen-Aval, Andrea Casadei-Gardini, David J. Pinato, Dominik Bettinger, Bertram Bengsch, Rishi Patel, Joanne Evans.
+* Rohini Sharma, Sultan N. Alharbi.

 For questions about the scientific findings, please refer to the publication or contact the corresponding author listed therein.